EntilZha/wikidata-rust/README.md

 The command to run would change to something like this then:
 `cargo run --release -- $(find /scratch0/wikidata-parts/)`

-Lastly, if you want the output saved to a file the easiest way is to redirect the stdout to a file like `cargo run --release -- $(find /scratch0/wikidata-parts/) > relations.jsonl`
+Lastly, if you want the output saved to a file the easiest way is to redirect the stdout to a file like `cargo run --release -- $(find /scratch0/wikidata-parts/ -type f) > relations.jsonl`

 ## Installation